Karaage-Cluster/karaage/docs/admin/Installing/Installing.rst

 Karaage as two web interfaces

--  :doc:`karaage-admin <KaraageAdmin>` - Designed for use by admins of the system
+-  KaraageAdmin - Designed for use by admins of the system
--  :doc:`karaage-registration <KaraageRegistration>` - Designed for use by
-   users of the system
+-  karaage-registration - Designed for use by users of the system

 Each Install needs to have karaage-admin installed on one host.
 You can install karaage-registration on the same host or on a different host (or not at all)

 Installing
 ----------